 In Sweden, the tax discrepancy, defined as the tax that should be reported but isn't, is estimated to be roughly 10 percent of the theoretically correct tax.
 One of the Swedish Tax Agency's goals is to half the tax discrepancy, and one of the Analysis Unit's tasks is to identify anything that could jeopardize meeting this goal.

 To reduce the percentage of tax errors, the agency has endeavored to make life easier for tax payers wherever possible, gradually simplifying its tax returns.
-It has also introduced various control measures and conducted information
+It has also introduced various control measures and conducted information campaigns.

 "We have published information about some of our controls online, so that individuals and companies can run checks themselves before submitting their returns and avoid being flagged in our control system.
 This saves time for them as well as for the agency," Voxberg explains.
 The process of identifying tax returns with the highest risk of errors takes place within the framework of the Swedish Tax Agency's selection project, for which Voxberg and Danielsson are project manager and assistant project manager, respectively.
 All tax returns are scrutinized.
 They undergo an automated check, and some are also selected for a more in-depth examination according to certain criteria which may vary from year to year.

 "All income and tax returns, from individuals and companies alike, pass through an auditing net, which is set up by the Swedish Tax Agency's selection project.
 It is the project's task to identify risks at return level, based on the operational plan and the various activities therein.
 The risk analysis at a more general level is dealt with by the agency's Analysis Unit, and is used as a basis for decisions on what measures should be implemented to deal with the risk groups," says Voxberg.